AIM: Introduction to Medicine

 Note: The Medicine track is now full and is no longer accepting applications.

-For rising juniors and seniors, Academic Immersion: Introduction to Medicine is an intensive three-week premedical program.
+For rising juniors and seniors, Academic Immersion: Introduction to Medicine is an intensive three-week residential premedical program.
 It is offered in partnership with the Department of Medical Sciences & Education at the BU School of Medicine.

-AIM’s premedical track will provide you with a broad introduction to the field of medicine, combining coursework in related sciences with project-based learning activities and explorations of the various career possibilities that exist within the field.
+AIM’s premedical track will provide you with a broad introduction to the field of medicine, combining coursework in related sciences with experiential learning activities and explorations of the various career possibilities that exist within the field.

 In the mornings, you will attend seminars led by BU instructors that focus on three core topics: anatomy and physiology, infectious diseases, and contemporary issues in medicine.